slugbyte/mold/README.md

 # Edit the aliases.sh plug
 mold plug edit aliases.sh

-# Create a leaf by Downloading a url and naming its content node.gitignore
+# Create a leaf by downloading a url and naming its content node.gitignore
 mold leaf load https://www.gitignore.io/api/vim,osx,node,linux,windows node.gitignore

 # Export the node.gitignore leaf to the current directory and rename it .gitignore